 It’s a chilly but beautiful Gold Coast winter’s day.
 I’m down heading to Burleigh Heads for a lunch that’s long overdue.

 Jimmy Wahs is a modern Vietnamese restaurant situated in the thriving culinary precinct of Burleigh.
 When you arrive there’s a light casual ambiance to the room that makes you feel welcome straight away.
-The culinary prodigy of Chef Jake Cooley (formally of Social Dining, Broadbeach) and Restaurateur Shelley Greaves is now in its second year and still getting rave reviews.

 The top of the menu reads Vietnamese cuisine with a modern Australian influence and this flavour is reflected well through all the dishes.
-Jimmy Wahs is one of those places where every dish just must be tasted so I go for the special menu and let Chef Jake decide.
+Jimmy Wahs is one of those places where every dish just must be tasted so I go for the special menu and let the Chef decide.

 The fun thing about leaving your menu up to the chef is that firstly, you don’t know what is coming and secondly they might send you something you would not think to try which is something I enjoy!